MikeHopley/ftl-ships-strategy/index.md

 Since artillery uses a system slot, you can only pick two more systems.
 [Defence drones cover this ship poorly](https://i.imgur.com/Y92J2ml.jpg): weapons and drones are vulnerable.

-Put the Rock on piloting and the Mantis on weapons.
-Move the Engi to doors initially.
+For crew positions, I like: Rock piloting, Mantis engines, Human weapons, Engi starting on doors.
+The Engi should be mobile for repairs, and can move to shields if doors aren’t needed.
+Piloting is awkward to vent, so the Rock’s fire-immunity and 67% fire-fighting bonus is helpful.
+Weapons is a high-priority room to repair, so I prefer the Human over the Mantis here.

 Consider pre-venting the empty rooms on the right side, then letting them refill a bit.
+Also consider pre-venting the top-left rooms above engines.

 Sector 1 distress beacons are well worth visiting.
 You have good blue options with Engi and Rock crew.
 A guaranteed fight is probably still better.